FTT-gh/Getting-and-Cleaning-Data-Project/codebook.md

 This Code book is for the Coursera "Getting and Cleaning Data" course project It describes all of the data fields in the file: tidydata.txt.

-Type: Textfile, Encoding = UTF-8, Header = Yes
+Type: Textfile with containing space-separated values, Encoding = UTF-8, Header = Yes

 I.) Identifiers